 BNP is an important part of a larger strategy toward meeting South Australia’s social housing needs including those of existing and future customers.

 have been created

 in construction and related industries.

-We created 1000 land allotments for sale to the open market and 1500 new 6-star energy efficient homes for social tenants.
+Creation of 1000 land allotments for sale to the open market and 1500 new 6-star energy efficient homes for social tenants.

-We introduced private ownership alongside newly developed social housing opportunities in areas originally with high levels of social housing concentrations.
+Introduction of private ownership alongside newly developed social housing opportunities in areas originally with high levels of social housing concentrations.

-The program has provided a cost-effective solution to urban regeneration to create more sustainable communities.
+A cost-effective solution to urban regeneration to create more sustainable communities.

-The program has provided an economic stimulus for the land development and house building industries in South Australia and provides direct employment in these and related industries.
+Economic stimulus for the land development and house building industries in South Australia and provides direct employment in these and related industries.

 Targets for 2015-16 include:

 Construct 200 homes in a series of small developments, all for Housing SA, with most of these set aside for existing tenants being relocated from future development areas.